 – A Transformed Architecture chapter in “Extreme Textiles,” written by Philip Beesley and Sean Hanna

-In addition to the structural supports designed for the woodwork at Menokin, we also realized there might be uses for the infinite variety of weaves, ropes, composite fibers using Kevlar and aramids, etc. in the stabilization of the masonry as well.
+In addition to the structural supports designed for the woodwork at Menokin, we realized the infinite variety of weaves, ropes, composite fibers using Kevlar and aramids, etc. might help in the stabilization of the masonry as well.
 Our first use of carbon fiber on the building came on one of the main four-flue chimneys.

 This chimney had a vertical crack running from the top down to just above the second floor mantle height.
 We knew gravity would pull more debris into the crack as the masonry swelled and shrank through seasonal movement.
 The debris from shattered mortar in a crack works its way down, essentially further jacking the crack open and restricting it from closing back up.

 The colony of pigeons vying for position on top of the chimneys wasn’t helping the situation, but in spite of the alarming appearance of the top of the chimney on two sides, all of the flue dividers were intact.
-Aside from the crack and the top few courses of brickwork that had received the most severe weathering, the original mortar in the chimney was quite sound in spite of 230 years of non-existent maintenance.
+Aside from the crack and the top few courses of brickwork that had received the most severe weathering, the original mortar in the chimney was quite sound after 230 years without maintenance.